 protecting the environment

-Land-based and coastal recovery operations are situated in the Tsau//Khaeb (Sperrgebiet) National Park, which calls for responsible environmental management.
+Land-based and coastal recovery operations are situated in the Tsau/ Khaeb (Sperrgebiet) National Park, which calls for a commitment to responsible environmental management.
+All activities are designed to avoid, mitigate, and reduce environmental impacts.

-For example, there are a number of conservation, monitoring and ecological history programmes, and an environmental management system aligned with the ISO 14001 international standard in operation.
-Environmental clearances, environmental impact assessments and biodiversity stewardship are also in place.
-Additionally, a rehabilitation plan provides for diamond recovery-based, nature-based and conservation areas.
+To support this, a range of long‑term conservation, monitoring, and ecological programmes are in place, alongside an environmental management system aligned with the ISO 14001 international standard, which has been in operation for the past 25 years.
+Environmental clearances, environmental impact assessments, and biodiversity stewardship initiatives are also implemented.
+In addition, a rehabilitation plan provides for future land uses that include mining‑based, nature‑based, and conservation areas, with tourism forming part of long‑term planning.

 DOWNLOADS